embroider-build/embroider/spec.md

 This problem can be compounded when you use `npm link` to develop multiple packages simultaneously, since even if you were careful to flatten down your dependencies, you will suddenly have multiple distinct copies again.

 This problem is general to NPM, and I think the solution should be equally general.
-So in one sense, it’s beyond the scope of this document and the vanilla build spec doesn’t need to directly address it.
+So in one sense, it’s beyond the scope of this document and the v2 package spec doesn’t need to directly address it.
 But we should consider the usability impact.
 Some recommendations to assuage the impact:

 - add a linting tool to the default app blueprint that will warn whenever a duplicated package would end up in the browser build.
 Many final-stage packagers already offer analysis features like this.
 For example, a webpack-based packager could integrate [duplicate-package-checker-webpack-plugin](https://github.com/darrenscerri/duplicate-package-checker-webpack-plugin) with the Ember build output or test suite.
 - consider whether we can use Node’s [preserve symlink](https://nodejs.org/api/cli.html#cli_preserve_symlinks)s option to prevent `npm link` from introducing duplication.
 - find or write a utility that does a more sophisticated `npm link` that also back-links all shared dependencies.

 One hopeful NPM-ecosystem proposal is [Yarn Plugn’n’Play](https://github.com/yarnpkg/rfcs/pull/101).
 If that proposal or a similar one moves forward, everything in this spec still works, and only localized changes to our build code would be needed (no ecosystem-wide changes to all addons / packages would be needed).